Dutasteride/tamsulosin (By mouth)

 JalynThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to dutasteride, tamsulosin, or similar medicines, such as finasteride.
+Do not use it if you had an allergic reaction to dutasteride, tamsulosin, or similar medicines, including finasteride.

 How to Use This Medicine: